Clara Reeve

-Clara Reeve (23 January 1729 – 3 December 1807) was an English novelist best known for the Gothic novel The Old English Baron (1777).
+Clara Reeve (23 January 1729 – 3 December 1807) was an English novelist best known for the Gothic novel The Old English Baron (1778).
 She also wrote an innovative history of prose fiction, The Progress of Romance (1785).
-Her first work was a translation from Latin, then an unusual language for a woman to learn.
+Her first work was a translation from Latin, at the time a language unusual for a woman to learn.
+She was a near-contemporary of the bluestockings ladies of Elizabeth Montague's circle.

 Biography

 Early life

 Clara Reeve was born in Ipswich, one of the eight children of Reverend William Reeve MA, Rector of Freston and of Kirton, Suffolk, and perpetual curate of St Nicholas, Ipswich.
 Her mother was the daughter of William Smithies, a goldsmith and jeweller to King George I. Vice-Admiral Samuel Reeve (c.
 1733–1803) was her brother.